 With how quickly the days fly by for most of us, maintaining a perfectly tidy home isn’t always a possibility.
-But clean, that’s a valiant goal to pursue, right?
+But a reasonably clean home is an attainable goal.
 Have you ever finished cleaning up your place, only to later think of all the overlooked spots that require attention?
 Or how certain places have never been cleaned?
 Is it really that crazy to clean your washing machine?
 Or clean your cleaning supplies?
 You might be surprised to learn the level of bacteria and pathogens that live on household surfaces and commonly used items.
 Here are six commonly overlooked items and how to clean them up and keep you and your loved ones healthy.

 Mops: Anywhere there is moisture is a breeding ground for bacteria.
 Mops, doing the dirty job they do, are the perfect environment for slopping around pathogens and sludge that you most definitely didn’t mean to spread.
 The easiest way to combat this just a few easy steps:

 - Soak the mop in a 50/50 mixture of water and bleach for 15 minutes.
 After that, thoroughly rinse the mop and allow it to completely dry, storing it in a cool, dry environment.

 - Wash the mop head regularly.
 Depending on what type of mop you use, it’s possible to toss the whole thing in the washer to eliminate the dirt and bacteria.

 - Replace the mop head even though it may not look so dirty.
 Replacing the mop head every 2-3 months is best, regardless of how often you clean it.
 After all, your floor won’t be clean if the mop isn’t clean.

 Refrigerator: The occasional wipe- down inside the refrigerator is one way to maintain a sanitary storage space in the fridge.
 But, a few other helpful tips will also help prevent any food borne illness or spread of bacteria that happens just by way of what is stored inside.